danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 We expect SCHEDULED to be set for new items.
 CANCELLED is the final state when a SCHEDULED entry was removed by the Request Cancellation transaction.
 When executing the search query, there will be a filter on SCHEDULED, since only these entries are of interest.

+## Delete workitems

+Workitems in CANCELLED OR COMPLETED state can be deleted after a period of time.
+We need to come up with time period to delete.

 ##Storage

 There are two options to implement,